Nundur/attila-virus/README.md

 # ATTILA VIRUS

-A self replicating mini virus built by me for testing, and learning how these type of viruses work (worms)
+A self replicating mini virus built by me for testing, and learning how these type of malware (worms) work.

 <hr/>